Haniabdala/Deutsch-Josza-algorithm/README.md

 # Deutsch’s Algorithm
 ## Deutsch’s problem
-Let f : {0, 1} → {0, 1} be a one bit Boolean function25.
-There exists only four different functions
-mapping bits to bits:
+Let f : {0, 1} → {0, 1} be a one bit Boolean function.
+There exists only four different functions mapping bits to bits:

 f0(0) = 0, f0(1) = 0 f1(0) = 0, f1(1) = 1 (287)
 f2(0) = 1, f2(1) = 0 f3(0) = 1, f3(1) = 1 (288)

 Notice that, although bit-to-bit functions are “simple”, they might be very hard to compute.
-For instance, consider the function f : {0, 1} → {0, 1} defined by
+For instance, consider the function f : {0, 1} → {0, 1} defined by:

-• f(0) = 1 if the Goldbach conjecture26 is true and f(0) = 0 otherwise.
+• f(0) = 1 if the Goldbach conjecture.
+26 is true and f(0) = 0 otherwise.
 25A Boolean function is a function which transforms n bits into a single bit.
 That is, an arbitrary function f : {0, 1}
 n → {0, 1}.